-Conference and ADM are good opportunities to meet and socialise with other members.
-The meeting includes a lengthy lunch break, and members often go for a meal or a drink in the evenings.
+For those who attend at Head Office, Conference and ADM are good opportunities to meet and socialise with other members.
+The meetings includes a lengthy lunch break, and members often go for a meal or a drink in the evenings.
 Those who have difficulty affording to travel to and from Conference and ADM can apply to have these costs funded by the party by contacting the Treasurer.
-Members can stay overnight at Head Office during ADM and Conference, but should bring their own bedding.